steinwurf/steinwurf-docs/source/faq.rst

 .. _code:

 Coding can be thought of as transforming the original data to a form that is more appropriate for transportation.
-The kind of codes that is implemented in Kodo are erasure codes which can be used to recover packet erasures.
-A packet erasure is the loss of a packet, similar to if your letter is lost in the postal service.
+The erasure codes that are implemented in Kodo can be used to recover packet erasures.
+A packet erasure is the loss of a packet, similar to a lost letter in the postal service.

 What is a rateless code?
 ........................